A hyperbolic model for two-layer thin film flow with a perfectly soluble anti-surfactant: A two-layer thin film flow model with perfectly soluble anti-surfactant

-The multi-phase flow of these two immiscible fluids is governed by the Navier-Stokes equations and advection-diffusion equations for the transport of bulk and surface concentrations of the anti-surfactant.
-We denote the physical quantities in $\Omega_i$ by subscript $i\in \{1, 2\}$.
-The bulk diffusion coefficient of the fluid in $\Omega_i$ is $D_{b_i}^*$, the surface diffusion coefficient is $D_{s}^*$ and the density is $\rho_i^*$, which are all assumed to be constants for each phase.
-The velocity vector is denoted by $\mathbf{u}_i^*=(u_i, w_i)$, pressure by $p_i^*$, bulk concentration by $c_i^*$ and surface concentration by $s^*$.
+The dynamics of the two immiscible fluids is governed by the Navier-Stokes equations.
+The transport of bulk concentrations of the anti-surfactant adheres to advection-diffusion equations.
+As for the geometrical quantities, we mark the physical quantities in $\Omega_i$ by the subscript $i\in \{1, 2\}$.
+The bulk diffusion coefficient of the fluid in $\Omega_i$ is $D_{b_i}^*$, the density is $\rho_i^*$, and the viscosity is $\mu_i$, which are all assumed to be constants for each layer.
+The velocity vector is denoted by $\mathbf{u}_i^*=(u_i, w_i)^\top$, the pressure by $p_i^*$ and the bulk concentration by $c_i^*$.
 Then the corresponding equations of motion read for $i\in \{ 1, 2\}$ as \cite{picardo2015modelling}